jon-heard/obsidian-inline-scripts/README.md

 When runExternal is used to run a command, Obsidian will freeze until that command is completely finished.
 This can be disconcerting if you are not ready for it, but it is harmless... unless your command runs forever, of course.

 ### Cross-platform slashes
 By default, on Windows, any forward-slashes in the shell command are automatically flipped to back-slashes.
 This helps keep commands cross-platform (always use forward-slashes).
-If this slash-flipping isn't wanted, though, runExternal's third parameter, "dontFixSlashes" can be set to true to disable it.
+If this slash-flipping isn't wanted, though, `runExternal(command, failSilently, dontFixSlashes)` third parameter, "dontFixSlashes" can be set to true to disable it.

 ***